PagerDuty/security-training/docs/for_engineers/index.md

 You don't need to interact with it on the command-line in a terminal, we have a UI for it installed in all our environments so that you can manage it visually instead.
 We have plenty of documentation about this on our wiki, so check that out if you're interested in the details.

+???+ warning "Redacted Content"
-> The internal wiki link has been removed from these public slides.
+    The internal wiki links have been removed from these public slides.

 ---